tensorchord/envd-docs/docs/get-started.md

 # Getting Started

-envd is a **machine learning development environment** for data scientists, AI/ML engineers, or teams.
+envd is a **machine learning development environment** for data science and AI/ML engineering teams.

-🐍 **No docker, only python** - Write python code to build the development environment, we help you take care of Docker.
+🐍 **No Docker, only Python** - Focus on writing Python code, we will take care of Docker and development environment setup.

-🖨️ **Built-in jupyter/vscode** - Jupyter and VSCode remote extension are first-class support.
+🖨️ **Built-in Jupyter/VSCode** - First-class support for Jupyter and VSCode remote extension.

 ⏱️ **Save time** - Better cache management to save your time, keep the focus on the model, instead of dependencies.

-☁️ **Local & cloud** - envd integrates with Docker seamlessly, you can share, version, and publish envd environments with Docker Hub or any other OCI image registries.
+☁️ **Local & cloud** - `envd` integrates seamlessly with Docker so that you can easily share, version, and publish `envd` environments with Docker Hub or any other OCI image registries.

-🔁 **Repeatable builds, reproducible results** - You can reproduce the same dev environment, on your laptop, public cloud VMs, or Docker containers, without any setup or change.
+🔁 **Repeatable builds & reproducible results** - You can reproduce the same dev environment on your laptop, public cloud VMs, or Docker containers, without any change in setup.

 Let's **creating a new envd environment in less than 5 minutes**.